bic-berkeley/psych-214-fall-2016/_sources/tr_and_headers.txt

     >>> np.set_printoptions(precision=4, suppress=True)
     >>> import nibabel as nib

-The `NIfTI standard`_ suggests putting the TR of a functional image, into the voxel dimension field of the header.
+The `NIfTI1 standard`_ suggests putting the TR of a functional image, into the voxel dimension field of the header.

 You can get the voxel (plus TR) dimensions with the ``get_zooms`` method of